simon-frankau/teensy_simm/README.md

    need to put in more delay.
  * Rerun earlier tests, still see no decay, try a hairdryer on the RAM, see decay!
+ * Run tests at a variety of delays, and a range of temperatures from 20 to 40 degrees Celsius.